Yelp/pgctl/docs/source/index.rst

 Often projects have various processes that should run in the backround (*services*) during development.
 These services amount to a miniature staging environment that we term *playground*.
-Each service must have a well-defined state at all times (it should be starting, up or down), and should be independantly restartable and debuggable.
+Each service must have a well-defined state at all times (it should be starting, up, stopping, or down), and should be independantly restartable and debuggable.

 ``pgctl`` aims to solve this problem in a unified, language-agnostic